abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Validation

-A validated signature is solely meant to be additional evidence that the relevant domains are related, or that one disavows such relationship.
+A validated signature is solely meant to be additional evidence that the relevant domains are related, or that one disavows such a relationship.
 The existence or disavowal of a relationship does not by itself mean that data or services from any domain should be considered as more or less trustworthy.